PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 #### aliases: \[Array of Symbols]

-Other names for this attribute.
+Should this attribute have other names?

 If provided, getters, and setters will be made for all aliases.

+Example:
+> The `serialNumber` attribute of a  MobileDevice might be defined like this:
+>
+>      serialNumber: {
+>        class: :string,
+>        identifier: true,
+>        validator: :non_empty_string,
+>        aliases: [:serial_number, :sn]
+>      }
+>
+>  When the getter method 'serialNumber' and setter method `serialNumber=(newval)` are defined, they
+>  will also have aliases `serial_number`, `serial_number=(newval)`, `sn` and `sn=(newval)`

-Should be used very sparingly.
+Aliases should be used very sparingly.

-Attributes of class :boolean automatically have a getter alias ending with a '?'.
+Note: Since it is expected in ruby for predicate methods (those which return a boolean value) to be named something like `foobar?`, attributes of class :boolean automatically have two getter aliases:

+1) The attribute name ending with a '?'
+   - e.g. the attribute `isManaged` is also available as `isManaged?`

+2) If the attribute name starts with 'isXy', where X is any uppercase letter and y is any letter, an alias is created by removing the 'is', lowercasing the remeaining characters, and appending a '?'
+   - e.g. `isManaged` is available as `managed?` and `isFooBar` would be available as `foobar?`

 #### Documenting OBJECT_MODEL